Professional Work

 EphAttend PWA

 A complete, minimalist attendance solution for college instructors.
-Generate QR codes for students directly from Canvas, then use a scanner app to take attendance in large classrooms.
-Everything runs locally with full privacy protection.
+Generate QR codes from Canvas, scan to take attendance.
+Runs locally with full privacy protection.

 EphBot

 Kit for local genAI experimentation, on loan through Williams College libraries.
-OLMo large language model on Raspberry Pi 5 via the experimental Mozilla Llamafile project.
+OLMo large language model on Raspberry Pi 5 via Mozilla Llamafile.

 The PiBrary Project

-Blogpost for Williams Makerspace, recipe for spinning up a hyper-local Apache webserver on a Raspberry Pi for community access: festivals, teach-ins, emergencies (e.g. ISPs and cell towers non-functional).
+Recipe for spinning up a hyper-local Apache webserver on a Raspberry Pi for community access: festivals, teach-ins, emergencies.

 OpenVINO Editing

-Presentation at Connecticut Academic Library Conference: "Multilingual Media Editing with Local, Open AI Tools".
-Demonstration of local AI to produce film captions.
+Presentation at Connecticut Academic Library Conference: multilingual media editing with local, open AI tools.
 Co-presenter with Trevor Murphy, Williams College.

 JS Accessibility Hack

-Code project developed as a participant in the Critical Code Studies Working Group at the University of Southern California, to generate accessible content from StoryMapJS (a project of Knight Lab at Northwestern University).
+Code project for the Critical Code Studies Working Group at USC, generating accessible content from StoryMapJS (Knight Lab, Northwestern).

 Creative Work